NeoResearch/libbft/README.md

 Currently, C++ spec is the reference one.
 After that, focus will be on Go, Python and C# ports.

+`cmake` is your friend!
+Please install latest version (you can use Snappy to ensure that!): `sudo snap install cmake --classic`

+(If you don't have snap, you can install it on debian-based using: `sudo apt install snapd`)

 ### Builds for C++
 Existing frameworks use high-level languages that may not be suitable for very lightweight architectures, such as microcontrollers with very limited computing capabilities.